-So when going through your morning routine, commuting to work, or ordering from you favorite takeout place, you probably don’t have to think very much.
+So when going through your morning routine, commuting to work, or scrolling on Instagram right before bed, you probably don’t have to think very much.
 That’s because you’ve done this routine so many times that it’s ingrained.

-Here are 6 science-backed tricks to hack your brain, and finally put an end to those bad habits.
+Here are 6 science-backed tricks to hack your brain, and finally shake your bad habits.

 Figuring out why your habit exists in the first place is much less intimidating than it sounds.
 Turns out, there’s a pretty clear-cut formula behind almost any habit.
 Every habit has three basic parts, according to Charles Duhigg:

 1. The cue – the feeling, time, or location that triggers your habit

 3. The reward – the craving the habit satisfies

 Figuring out these components is the first step to hijacking your habit.
 Here’s how: pay close attention the next few times your routine (read: habit) happens, and try to notice the cue and reward that prompted it.
 For best results, write down the cue, routine, and reward each time.

 Let’s say you’re trying to break your habit of scrolling through your phone before bed, because you’re not getting as much sleep as you’d like.
 Ask yourself, ‘what triggers this routine?’
 And, ‘what craving is my body trying to satisfy?’